Joplin tornado: Meteorological synopsis

-On the evening of May 21, 2011, an area of low pressure was centered over western South Dakota.
-This feature, in addition to steep lapse rates and dewpoints above 60 F, was conducive to the development of supercells later in the day.
-Very large hail was forecast, but the tornado threat was forecast to remain isolated.
+On the evening of May 21, 2011, an area of low pressure developed, centered over western South Dakota.
+This feature, in addition to steep lapse rates and dewpoints above 60 F, was conducive to the supercell development later in the day.
+Very large hail was forecasted, but the tornado threat was predicted to remain isolated.
 At 8:00 a.m.
-CDT (1300 UTC), the National Weather Service (NWS) Storm Prediction Center (SPC) issued a slight risk of severe storms for much of the upper Plains and the Midwest.
+CDT (13:00 UTC), the National Weather Service (NWS) Storm Prediction Center (SPC) issued a slight risk of severe storms for much of the upper Plains and the Midwest.